 Findings: The study highlighted a strong correlation between employee engagement and organizational performance.
 Engaged employees demonstrate higher levels of productivity, innovation, and commitment to the organization's goals.
 They are more likely to go above and beyond their job descriptions, contributing positively to teamwork and overall workplace culture.
-Moreover, organizations with high levels of employee engagement tend to experience lower turnover rates, reduced absenteeism, and increased profitability.
-Effective communication, recognition of achievements, opportunities for growth and development, and a supportive work environment are key factors that contribute to enhancing employee engagement, ultimately leading to improved organizational performance.
+Moreover, organizations with high levels of employee engagement tend to experience lower turnover rates, reduced absenteeism, profitability.
+Effective and increased recognition communication, of achievements, opportunities for growth and development, and a supportive work environment are key factors that contribute to enhancing employee engagement, ultimately leading to improved organizational performance.

-Implications to Theory, Practice and Policy: Social exchange theory, selfdetermination theory and job demandsresources model may be used to anchor future assessing the employee engagement and organizational performance in Kenya.
+Implications to Theory, Practice and Policy: Social exchange theory, selfdetermination theory and job demandsresources model may be used to anchor future assessing on the employee studies engagement and organizational performance in Kenya.
 In terms of practical contributions, organizations should focus on designing and implementing tailored employee engagement initiatives that align with their specific goals, values, and cultural context.
-From a policy perspective, organizations can advocate for supportive policies and regulations that promote work-life balance. inclusion, and employee well-being.
+From a policy perspective, organizations can advocate for supportive policies and regulations that promote work-life balance. diversity. inclusion, and employee well-being.